 Many couples wonder, “When it comes to wedding etiquette, who pays for what?”
 The truth is that the expectations about who pays for the wedding have changed.
 It’s up to you to determine how to finance your wedding and how you want to involve your family.

-According to The Knot, in previous generations, it was typical for the bride’s family to pay for the wedding.
-They were expected to pay for the ceremony, cover most of the reception costs, the floral arrangements, gown and invitations.
-(You might wonder how families with multiple daughters ever afforded anything else!)
-The groom’s family covered the rehearsal dinner, music for the reception, the groom’s suit and the honeymoon.
+Traditionally, the thinking was that the bride’s family paid for most of the wedding.
+That includes reception costs, floral arrangements and invitations.
+You might wonder how families with multiple daughters ever afforded anything else!
+The groom’s family traditionally covered the rehearsal dinner and the honeymoon.2

-By today’s standards, that would mean the bride’s family would shell out about $23,000, and the groom’s would spend around $9,000.1 But now, you and your respective families can figure out what’s doable.
+By today’s standards, that would mean the bride’s family could shell out thousands more than the groom’s.
+But now, you and your respective families can figure out what’s doable.